robatwilliams/unit-testing-AtoZ/README.md

 ### Ineffective test

-A test that doesn't test what its name says it tests.
+A test that doesn't test what its name says it tests - continues to pass when the code is broken.

-Continues to pass when the code is broken.
-Be aware, and validate suspicions by modifying the code under test to see if that causes a failure.
+Validate suspect tests by modifying the code under test to see if it makes the test fail.

 ## L ⭐